k2jac9/Statistical-Modelling-Project/README.md

 # Final-Project-Statistical-Modelling-with-Python

 ## Project/Goals
+- **Objective:**
-- **Objective:** To analyze and compare the quality of API coverage in different regions using statistical modeling in Python.
+Create an app that is powered by an statiscal model to determine the quality of API coverage across different regions.

 - **Goals:**
    1. Determine key metrics for assessing API quality.
    2. Collect and preprocess data from various APIs.